conda/conda/README.rst

 work off it.
 This is also the only way to test conda in both Python 2 and Python 3, as conda can only be installed into a root environment.

-Run the conda tests by ``conda install pytest pytest-cov`` and then running ``py.test`` in the conda directory.
+Run the conda tests by ``conda install pytest pytest-cov pytest-timeout`` and then running ``py.test`` in the conda directory.
 The tests are also run by Travis CI when you make a pull request.